Bitcoin is having its best day since March following cooler April inflation reading

 "Although with the rate cuts still in question, recovery might be slow," she added.
 "Typically, higher interest rates make risk-on assets like tech stocks and bitcoin less appealing, as investors can secure substantial yields from safer options such as U.S. Treasurys."

-Bitcoin holds a unique position as both a risk-on and a risk-off asset and many investors hold a long-term view of the crypto asset, ElDeeb explained, adding that while Fed policies may induce bitcoin volatility in the short term, it doesn't fundamentally change bitcoin's long-term trajectory.
+Bitcoin holds a unique position as both a risk-on and a risk-off asset, and many investors hold a long-term view of the crypto asset, ElDeeb explained, adding that while Fed policies may induce bitcoin volatility in the short term, it does not fundamentally change bitcoin's long-term trajectory.

-Lately, bitcoin has been more heavily influenced by macro factors, with industry catalysts like the launch of bitcoin ETFs and the halving in the rearview mirror.
+Lately, bitcoin has been more heavily influenced by macro factors, with industry catalysts such as the launch of bitcoin exchange-traded funds and the halving in the rearview mirror.
 Earlier this week, bitcoin also sat out a two-day revival of the meme stock craze.

 With Wednesday's gain, bitcoin is now up 7% for the week — its best week since March 29 — and on pace to break a six-week slide.